jmikkola/Dictionary-lowering/README.md

 - Create a function to nicely format the output (maybe not a full pretty-print algorithm that handles a target line length, just simple logic that breaks common things like if statements into multiple lines).
+- When lowering uses of class methods on concrete types (e.g. `show 123`), instead of making the entire instance dictionary then accessing one method out of that dictionary, it makes more sense to hard-code a reference to that particular function instead.
+Doing this requires making stand-alone functions for the instance methods instead of them being lambda functions in the dictionary constructor.